Healthy looking skin is something that almost everybody desires.

 Why a Raw Food Diet Costs More

 A raw food diet costs more because most of the calories will come from fruit, or fats such as avocados, nuts and seeds.
-Greens must also be consumed, but they provide negligible calories.
+Greens must also be consumed for their minerals and other nutrients, but they provide hardly any calories.

-Now even if you got cheap bananas at 66 cents a pound, your daily cost for 2000 calories would still be $6.43 a day.
+Let’s say you were able to get cheap bananas at 66 cents a pound, your daily cost for 2000 calories would still be $6.43 a day.
 That’s just under $200 a month.

 That’s certainly not as cheap as the $30 a month it would cost you to live on rice and beans, but it’s not bad either.

 If you decided to get lazy and get your bananas at Whole Foods, or live somewhere where bananas are expensive, and ended up paying $1.49 a pound for organic bananas, your cost for 2000 calories would be $12.78 a day, or $383 a month.
-Again, not too bad for a raw food diet.
+Again, not a bad price considering how expensive raw food diets can be.

 Focus on Inexpensive Sources of Calories